What is the Best Keyword Research Tool For You? [Free & Premium]

 Google Keyword Planner Summary

 Overall, Keyword Planner can give you some decent seed keywords.
-But it can't give you accurate search volumes (search volumes are in ranges + for parent categories).
+But it can't give you accurate monthly search volume compared to other keyword research tools (search volumes are in ranges + for parent categories).
 The competition metric is for ad buyers and doesn't mean anything for keyword research.

 Who it's best for: Keyword Planner is free, but there are other free tools out there that do the same thing and do it better.
 I recommend Keyword Planner for my worst enemy and for masochists.